pantrypoints/sp/content/en/research/countries/china/xi/chapter-10.md

 Cultural self-confidence in contemporary China is essentially self-confidence in the advanced socialist culture with Chinese characteristics.
-The report of the 19th National Congress of the Communist Party of China pointed out: "Socialist culture with Chinese characteristics originates from the excellent traditional Chinese culture nurtured by the civilization history of the Chinese nation for more than 5,000 years, is forged in the revolutionary culture and advanced socialist culture created by the people under the leadership of the Party in revolution, construction and reform, and
+The report of the 19th National Congress of the CCP pointed out: "Socialist culture with Chinese characteristics originates from the excellent traditional Chinese culture nurtured by the civilization history of the Chinese nation for more than 5,000 years, is forged in the revolutionary culture and advanced socialist culture created by the people under the leadership of the Party in revolution, construction and reform, and